Marychinweogembah/Human-Resources-MySQL-Power-BI-/README.md

 5. A large number of employees work at the headquarters versus remotely.
 6. The average length of employment for terminated employees is around 7 years.
 7. The gender distribution across departments is fairly balanced but there are generally more male than female employees.
-8. The Marketing department has the highest turnover rate followed by Training.
-The least turn over rate are in the Research and development, Support and Legal departments.
-9. A large number of employees come from the state of Ohio.
+8. A large number of employees come from the state of Ohio.
-10. The net change in employees has increased over the years.
-11. The average tenure for each department is about 8 years with Legal and Auditing having the highest and Services, Sales and Marketing having the lowest.
+9. The average tenure for each department is about 8 years with Legal and Auditing having the highest and Services, Sales and Marketing having the lowest.

 ## Limitations
-1. Some records had negative ages and these were excluded during querying(967 records).
+1. Some records had negative ages and these were excluded during querying.
 Ages used were 18 years and above.
-2. Some termdates were far into the future and were not included in the analysis(1599 records).
+2. Some termdates were far into the future and were not included in the analysis.
 The only term dates used were those less than or equal to the current date.